Kenya in electoral limbo after vote count glitch

 Kenya’s election commission accepted responsibility on Wednesday for the failure of an electronic vote counting system that has left the country in an electoral limbo, while a leading presidential candidate accused Britain’s high commissioner of meddling in the crucial election.

 The election commission said that the final results of Monday’s presidential election should be released Friday.
-Officials began transporting the tally sheets from voting locations to the capital to begin a count of the vote, the country’s first since its 2007 election led to massive tribal violence that killed more than 1,000 people.
+Officials began transporting the tally sheets from voting locations to the capital to begin a count of the vote, the country’s first since its 2007 election led to massive tribal violence that killed more than 1,000 people.it

 The coalition of Deputy Prime Minster Uhuru Kenyatta - the candidate who faces charges at the International Criminal Court and is the son of Kenya’s founding president - accused the British high commissioner of "shadowy, suspicious and rather animated involvement" in efforts to get the election commission to decide that rejected ballots should still be counted in the overall vote total.